 Focus on softer greens like lettuces, beet greens, dandelion greens, Swiss chard, escarole, spinach, parsley and other herbs, cucumbers, and other vegetables including zucchini, green beans, carrots, and parsnips.

-If desiring a plant-based, vegan diet, then the foundational foods will include whole cooked grains, beans, legumes, protein-rich products made grains and legumes including seitan, tofu, and tempeh, along with lots of dark leafy greens, vegetables, fruits, nuts, seeds, oils, and sea veggies for iodine, calcium, and other minerals.
+If desiring a plant-based, vegan diet, foods would be chosen from among whole cooked grains, beans, legumes, protein-rich products made grains and legumes including seitan, tofu, and tempeh, along with lots of dark leafy greens, vegetables, fruits, nuts, seeds, oils, and sea veggies for iodine, calcium, and other minerals.
 Ideally, fish and eggs would also be included in the diet to ensure getting important nutrients like choline, and the Omega 3 fatty acids of DHA and EPA, among others, like zinc and some B vitamins.

 Supplementing with B-12 may not be adequate enough, so pay attention to your health.
 If at any time you are not feeling energized and supported by your diet, consider adding small amounts of animal foods back.